c0der-himel/fix-your-first-bug/README.md

 ## Credit

-This project is inspired by [pledge](https://github.com/codeforcauseorg/pledge) project.
+This project is inspired by project [pledge](https://github.com/codeforcauseorg/pledge).